Get Cradle to Cradle Certified

-- A product’s recyclability and safety for human and environmental health have been externally verified
+- A product is optimized for human and environmental health

 +1 Point: Option 1, Material Ingredient Reporting

-The Bottom Line: At least 20 permanently installed products must be Cradle to Cradle Certified v2 BASIC or higher or Cradle to Cradle Certified v3 Bronze or higher.
+At least 20 permanently installed products must be Cradle to Cradle Certified v3.0 or v3.1 Bronze or higher.
 Find products that qualify here.

 +1 Point: Option 2, Material Ingredient Optimization

-The Intent: Option 2 goes beyond knowledge of ingredients and rewards project teams for selecting products verified to minimize the use and generation of harmful substances.
+Option 2 rewards project teams for selecting products that have gone beyond the inventory stage and have been optimized to exclude priority chemical risks, such as carcinogenicity, mutagenicity, and reproductive toxicity.
 This point encourages use of products whose chemical composition has been both assessed and optimized.

 At least 25% of permanently installed products (by cost) must be Cradle to Cradle Certified v3.0 or v3.1 with a Silver, Gold, or Platinum achievement level in the Material Health category.
 Products that are Gold and Platinum-level in Material Health are valued at 150% of cost.